CloudCannon/pagefind/docs/content/docs/filtering.md

 ## Capturing a filter value from an attribute

-If the data you want to filter on exists as an attribute, you can use the syntax `filter_name[html_attribute]`"
+If the data you want to filter on exists as an attribute, you can use the syntax `filter_name[html_attribute]`

 {{< diffcode >}}
 ```html